Jaylen Brown NBA Preview vs. the Raptors

-Jaylen Brown and his Boston Celtics teammates will match up versus the Toronto Raptors on Saturday at 7:00 PM ET.
+Jaylen Brown and the rest of the Boston Celtics will be hitting the court versus the Toronto Raptors on Friday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Let's break down Brown's prop bets, and some stats and trends to help you make good wagers.
+In this piece we'll break down Brown's stats and trends, helping you make good predictions on prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.